Did you know…?

 For information on when the library is closed, please check out our facebook page.

 The library is closed for the following holidays: New Year’s Holiday (Jan.
 1), Martin Luther King, Jr. Day, President’s Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Holiday (Dec.
 24-25)

 Chambersburg, PA 17202

 Director: Joan Peiffer

 Grove will continue to hold a First Wednesday event for our seniors, every month, at 2 p.m.
 The movie, Still Alice, will be shown on Wednesday, July 8th at 2 p.m.
 For August, a book discussion of To Kill A Mockingbird.
 That movie will be shown on Wednesday, August 12 at 2 p.m.
 Light refreshments will be served.
 Our senior center project has been partially funded with federal Library Services and Technology Act (LSTA) funds, administered by the Office of Commonwealth Libraries.
-No first Wednesday program for May, as the Friends of Grove will be getting ready for their book and bake sale.

 Many special programs are offered during the summer.
 For teens and families, movies, kickball, book club, an author visit, beading class, games night, and a murder mystery night.
 For adults, movies, book discussions, arts programs, writer’s group and a murder mystery night.
 For children’s programs, you must register for the programs you will be attending.
 All programs are free.